hyperboria/peers/README.md

   + password
   + publicKey
   + contact (a means of contacting the operator)
+* credentials should be formatted such that:
+  - there is a space after each colon
+  - indentation uses four spaces
-* credentials should end with a newline character.
+  - the file ends with a newline character.

 ```
 {
     "192.168.1.5:10326": {
         "login": "default-login",
-        "password":"nq1uhmf06k8c5594jqmpgy26813b81s",
-        "publicKey":"ssxlh80x0bqjfrnbkm1801xsxyd8zd45jkwn1zhlnccqj4hdqun0.k",
-        "peerName":"your-name-goes-here"
+        "password": "nq1uhmf06k8c5594jqmpgy26813b81s",
+        "publicKey": "ssxlh80x0bqjfrnbkm1801xsxyd8zd45jkwn1zhlnccqj4hdqun0.k",
+        "peerName": "your-name-goes-here"
     }
 }
 ```

-## Naming your entry
+### Naming your entry

 Credential files must end with `.k`.
-Otherwise, you can name your file whatever you want, but for simplicity's sake, avoid characters which will need to be escaped at the command line.
+Otherwise, you can name your file whatever you want, but for simplicity's sake, avoid characters which will need to be escaped at the command line (or within the javascript api).

 ## Javascript API